Hong Kong police fire tear gas as protesters defy emergency law

 Tens of thousands of protesters wore face masks in defiance of colonial-era emergency powers that threaten them with a year in prison for hiding their faces.

-Hong Kong police were bracing for two major protests, fearing a recurrence of Friday night’s violent protests that saw the Asian financial center virtually shut down the next day.
+Hong Kong police were bracing for two major protests, fearing a recurrence of Friday night’s violent protests that saw the Asian financial centre virtually shut down the next day.
+(Reporting by Michael Perry; Editing by Clarence Fernandez)